codingbelief/arm-architecture-reference-manual-for-armv8-a/zh/chapter_d4/d42_5_overview_of_the_vmsav8-64_address_translation.md

 > **NOTE:**
 * When using the 64KB translation granule, there are no level 0 lookups.
-* 当使用 64KB translation granule 时，没有 lookup 在 level 0。
+* 当使用 64KB translation granule 时，不支持任何 level 0 上的 lookup。
 * Some bits of the IA do not require resolution by the translation table lookup, because they always map directly to the OA.
 When using the 64KB translation granule, IA[15:0] = OA[15:0] for all translations.

 Figure D4-13 shows the stage 1 address translation, for an address translation using the 64KB granule with a an input address size greater than 42 bits.